wakeupmh/bfx-clone/README.md

 ## Description
-This project is a simple example of p2p communication using the framework Grenache.
+This project is a simple example of p2p communication using the framework [**Grenache**](https://github.com/bitfinexcom/grenache-grape).

-The project consists of a server and a client that communicate with each other through the Grapes network.
+The project consists of a server and a client that communicate with each other through the **Grapes network**.

 ## Issues and required improvements
 - The server when receive an order from the client and try to broadcast the order to all clients, it is not working properly, because it seems to be infinite looping, I've tried to fix it, but I couldn't find the issue